mic-pan/bg_gene_expression/README.md

-# Supplementary code for "Mathematical modelling of gene regulatory networks in synthetic biology: model reduction using a thermodynamically consistent approach"
+# Supplementary code for "Thermodynamically-consistent, reduced models of gene regulatory networks"

 ## Scripts
-This repository contains the Julia code required to run the bond graph model in the study *Mathematical modelling of gene regulatory networks in synthetic biology: model reduction using a thermodynamically consistent approach*.
+This repository contains the Julia code required to run the bond graph model in the study *Thermodynamically-consistent, reduced models of gene regulatory networks*.
 The following files will generate the results figures as indicated below:
 | Script                           | Figures         |
 |----------------------------------|-----------------|
 |`elongation_model_comparison.jl`  | Fig. 7          |